Skip to content

 Four to six weeks of senior diagnostic work.

 Four structured founder touchpoints.
-A complete structural diagnosis of your organic growth engine.
-A dossier your team can act from immediately.
+A complete structural diagnosis of the organic growth engine.
+A dossier the team can act from immediately.

-If the diagnosis reveals infrastructure that needs building, or ongoing strategic leadership that the team cannot provide internally, there are two ways to continue: Build and Retain.
-Both are scoped per engagement based on what the dossier shows.
+If the diagnosis reveals infrastructure that needs building, specific constraints that require specialist resolution, or ongoing strategic leadership the team cannot provide internally, there are three ways to continue: Engine Build, Organic Growth Fix, or Fractional Organic Growth Lead.
+All three are scoped per engagement based on what the dossier shows.

-Growth Forensics works with Series A, B, and C companies where organic is a primary acquisition channel — not a secondary one, and not an experiment.
+Growth Forensics works with B2B SaaS companies from Seed through Series E where organic is a primary acquisition channel.
 The diagnostic only produces value if the findings can be acted on, and acting on them requires that the company has both the intent and the resource to address structural constraints, not just surface-level symptoms.

 1. Organic is not working as expected.